jarhart/SublimeSBT/README.md

   - The color scheme to use for the output panel.

-Project-specific settings can be configured accessing the ***Project > Edit Project*** menu entry and by putting settings in a "SublimeSBT" object inside of "settings" in your project file, e.g.:
+Project-specific settings can be configured by accessing the ***Project > Edit Project*** menu entry and by putting settings in a "SublimeSBT" object inside of "settings" in your project file, e.g.: